-A degree-seeking graduate student may take a graduate course at another regionally accredited institution and apply the credit toward a degree at Christopher Newport University provided that the intended transfer of credit meets all of the 'Transfer of Credit Requirements' as stated in the above section and all the processes are followed and approved.
+A degree-seeking graduate student may take a graduate course at another institutionally accredited institution and apply the credit toward a degree at Christopher Newport University provided that the intended transfer of credit meets all of the 'Transfer of Credit Requirements' as stated in the above section and all the processes are followed and approved.

-The student must complete a Request to Take Graduate Course Elsewhere form available for current students on the CNU Graduate Studies website by logging in, at:

-interweb.cnu.edu/gradstudies/pdf/gradcourseelsewhere. pdf and complete all the steps in the approval process in a timely manner prior to registering for the course, or the course will not be eligible for transfer.
+The student must complete a Request to Take Graduate Course Elsewhere form available for current students on the CNU Graduate Studies website by logging in, at: https://my.cnu.edu/gradstudies/current/ under Forms and Documents and complete all the steps in the approval process in a timely manner prior to registering for the course, or the course will not be eligible for transfer.
 The class format and course length should be equivalent to what is offered at CNU.
-For additional information refer to 'Request to Take Classes Elsewhere' section on page 19 of this catalog.
+For additional information refer to 'Request to Take Classes Elsewhere' section on page 21 of this catalog.